-The truth is that there are many people in our churches today who suppose that they are born again because of their regular attendance, faithfulness in tithing and offering, fervency in prayer, full participation in all church activities, compliance with all the church’s doctrines or traditions, or because of the miracles they have received from God.
+The truth is that there are many people in our churches today who suppose that they are born-again because of their regular attendance, faithfulness in tithing and offering, fervency in prayer, full participation in church activities, compliance with church’s doctrines or traditions, or because of the miracles they have received from God.

-It is so sad but true that there are many religious sinners or unregenerate church converts in our churches today ushering the saints into “the house of God”, leading us in spiritual worship and ministering to us in spiritual songs, teaching God’s Word to our children, and worst still, serving as deacons, evangelists, pastors and elders in the church.
-What an aberration!
+It is so sad but true that there are many religious sinners or unregenerate church converts in our churches today ushering the saints into the house of God, leading us in spiritual worship and ministering to us in spiritual songs, teaching God’s Word to our children, and worst still, serving as deacons, evangelists and elders in the church.

 Second, many believers today are not growing spiritually because of the erroneous belief or mindset that spiritual growth is automatic, or that it comes naturally with time.

-Even naturally, a child does not automatically grow up and develop healthily and steadily without any input from his parents or his effort.
+Even naturally, a child does not automatically grow up and develop healthily into a responsible adult without any input from his parents or his effort.

-A new babe in Christ has to be started on the pure milk of the Word of God that he may grow up.
+A new babe in Christ must be started on the pure milk of the Word of God that he may grow up.

 1 Therefore, laying aside all malice, all deceit, hypocrisy, envy, and all evil speaking,